 - User level: Enthusiast

-There is not much physical difference between the EOS 90D and its predecessor however from inside there are major improvements.
-The biggest enhancement being the brand-spanking-new 32.5MP APS-C CMOS sensor which takes the center stage.
+There is not much physical difference between the EOS 90D and its predecessor; however, from inside, there are major improvements.
+The biggest enhancement being the brand-spanking-new 32.5MP APS-C CMOS sensor, which takes center stage.

 It also ups the ante when it comes to maximum burst speed and has improved native ISO range of 100 to 25,600, expandable to 51,200.